 • Generally, payments made under an accountable plan are excluded from the employee's gross income and are not reported on Form W-2.
-However, if you pay a per diem or mileage allowance and the amount paid exceeds the amount treated as substantiated under IRS rules, you must report as wages on Form W-2 the amount in excess of the amount treated as substantiated.
+However, if you pay a per diem or mileage allowance and the amount paid for substantiated miles or days traveled exceeds the amount treated as substantiated under IRS rules, you must report as wages on Form W-2 the amount in excess of the amount treated as substantiated.
 The excess amount is subject to income tax withholding and social security and Medicare taxes.
-Report the amount treated as substantiated (that is, the nontaxable portion) in box 12 using code L. See Code L - Substantiated employee business expense reimbursements on page 12.
+Report the amount treated as substantiated (that is, the nontaxable portion) in box 12 using code L. See Code L-

+Substantiated employee business expense reimbursements on page 12.